model-checking/kani/docs/src/conventions.md

 Here are few tips that can help the readability of your code:

-- Sort match arms alphabetically.
+- Sort match arms, enum variants, and struct fields alphabetically.
-- Use concise but meaningful names.
+- Prefer concise but meaningful names.
+- Prefer exhaustive matches.
+- Prefer declarative over imperative programming.